AreelKhan/pv-pipeline/README.md

 - Allow Spark to work across multiple nodes.
 - Make the pipeline robust to nulls, corrupt data and unexpected types. (we need this badly lol)
 - Better logging during task execution.
+- Checkpoint which (timestamp, ss_id) pairs have been processed, so that they do not get processed twice, resulting in dupes.